rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/equip.md

 EQUIP an NFT into its immediate parent.
 You cannot equip across ancestors, or even across other NFTs.
 You can only unequip an equipped NFT.

+You can equip/unequip a non-transferable NFT.
+As an example, putting a helmet on or taking it off does not change the ownership of the helmet.

 ## Standard

 The format of an EQUIP interaction is `0x{bytes(rmrk::EQUIP::{version}::{id}::{baseslot})}`.